 Both fishermen were brought onboard and provided blankets and water.
 A Coast Guard vessel met the ship and carried Desoto and Odom back to shore.

-Afterward, the Savannah continued on with its original, planned research cruise and is scheduled to arrive back at its home dock at the UGA Skidaway Institute of Oceanography in Savannah, Georgia late on June 14.
+Afterward, the Savannah continued on with its original, planned research cruise and arrived back at its home dock at the UGA Skidaway Institute of Oceanography in Savannah, Georgia late on June 14.